(717) 569-0812

 How Is Fresh Cheese Made?

-Fresh cheeses must still go through the bulk of the steps we outlined above to varying degrees.
-If all you did was drain some of the whey off after initially forming curds and whey, you would have cottage cheese.
+Fresh cheeses must still go through the bulk of the cheesemaking process but to varying degrees.
+For example, you can make cottage cheese by draining some whey off after initially forming curds.
 For other fresh cheeses, you must continue to strain the curds to remove more moisture and pack the cheese into a shape.
-Making fresh cheese is a simpler process, so some home cooks attempt this type of cheese making in their own kitchens.
+Some fresh cheese is simple to make, which is why many home cooks attempt to make it in their own kitchens.

 How Are Different Cheeses Made?